-- 1. Students are encouraged to bring a device and are able to connect to the DEC wireless (this is 5 ghz only 2.4 ghz is not supported, if you have a 2.4ghz laptop then you may also purchase a USB dual band wireless network adaptor) and use the device in their class. - 2.
+- 1. Students are encouraged to bring a device and are able to connect to the DEC wireless (this is 5 ghz only 2.4 ghz is not supported, the current technology for wifi cards is AC, if you have a 2.4ghz laptop then you may also purchase a USB dual band wireless network adaptor) and use the device in their class. - 2.
 The term "device' refers to any personal mobile electronic device with the capacity to connect to the department's Wi-Fi network.
-The use of devices at school is governed by school developed guidelines, processes and procedures. - 3.
+The use of devices at school is governed by school developed guidelines, processes and procedures.
+To assist your student with learning we recommend the purchase of a laptop style of device. - 3.
 The department will provide filtered internet access through its wireless network at no cost to students enrolled in NSW Public Schools at DEC sites.
-A 'Student Agreement' signed by parent/carer and the student is to be completed prior to connection, this is included in the enrolment pack. - 4.
+A 'BYOD Student Agreement' signed by parent/carer and the student is to be completed prior to connection, this is included in the enrolment pack.
+Should you choose to allow your student to have access to data via their mobile phone, the school is unable to provide any internet security. - 4.
 Students are responsible for the care and maintenance of their devices including data protection and battery charging. - 5.
 The DEC and Ulladulla High School will not accept any liability for the theft, damage or loss of any student's device. - 6.
 Students who bring their own devices onto school sites do so at their own risk, no hardware or technical support will be provided for devices. - 7.
-Students and their parents/carers must complete a signed BYOD Agreement prior to connecting to the department's Wi-Fi network. - 8.
+Software the DEC provide students with free licences for necessary software, parents do not need to purchase software such as Office etc. Technical support will be available for instruction on how to download and install this DEC provided software only. - 8.
+Students and their parents/carers must complete a signed BYOD Agreement prior to connecting to the department's Wi-Fi network. - 9.
 Where the school has reasonable grounds to suspect that a device contains data which breaches the BYOD Agreement, they may confiscate the device for the purpose of confirming the existence of the material.
 Depending on the nature of the material involved, further action may be taken including referral to the Police.
-School disciplinary action may also be appropriate. - 9.
-Use of BYOD devices in lessons is determined by the classroom teacher. - 10.
+School disciplinary action may also be appropriate. - 10.
+Use of BYOD devices in lessons is determined by the classroom teacher. - 11.
 Students are required to follow all teacher instructions re the use of BYOD devices.
-Further information on BYOD is available on the Ulladulla High School website. - 11.
+Further information on BYOD is available on the Ulladulla High School website. - 12.
 Families who are experiencing financial difficulty can apply for a loan device through the student assistance scheme.
 It is important the students and their families understand that loan devices are under similar conditions to loan of other school equipment in terms of responsibility for loss or breakage and sit underneath BYOD policy (points 1-10) above.
-Devices and charges are to be returned if no longer required, or when the student no longer attends Ulladulla High School.
+Devices and charges are to be returned if no longer required, or when the student no longer attends Ulladulla High School. - 13.
+If for some reason a student has forgotten their laptop for the day, a day loan device is available for their use.
+Students are to come to the library before school and using their library card borrow the device for the day.
+The device is then to be returned before the end of the day. - 14.
+Refer to the Mobile Device Policy on the school website for protocols in the use of mobile devices such as smart phones.